-A gopuram is a pyramid-shaped tower pointing straight up, towards the sky.
-It is divided into tiers with each one being decorated with intricately carved sculptures.
-The scale of each level is slightly smaller than the one right beneath it.
-This technique creates the illusion of height, making the tower look taller than it really is, adding to the symbolic meaning of the temple.
+A gopuram is the entrance to a Hindu temple.
+It’s a pyramid-shaped tower pointing towards the sky.
+It is divided into tiers; each one is decorated with intricately carved sculptures.
+The scale of each level is slightly smaller than the one beneath it.
+This technique creates the illusion of height, making the tower look taller than it really is.

-The gopuram of Sri Mariamman Temple in Singapore was a widely recognised landmark for generations and had an iconic presence in Chinatown.
-Its great height acted as a beacon for worshippers allowing them to offer prayers or meditate to better prepare before entering the temple.
+The gopuram of Sri Mariamman Temple is widely recognised in Singapore’s Chinatown.
+Its great height acts as a beacon for worshippers allowing them to offer prayers or meditate before entering the temple.

 Did you know?

 Colours hold a great significance in Hinduism transcending purely decorative values.
-Deities are always portrayed in colours that signify their qualities and character.
-For example, Lord Ganesha, the elephant-headed god, is most often associated with red, reflecting the blossoming of youth and indicating both sensuality and purity.
+For example, deities are always portrayed in colours that signify their qualities and character.
+Specifically, Lord Ganesha, the elephant-headed god, is often associated with red, reflecting the blossoming of youth and indicating sensuality and purity.

-Sri Mariamman temple’s colourful interior is truly a feast for the eyes; shrines with majestic domes, statues of deities and paintings depicting folklore scenes.
-Besides the gopuram, each Hindu temple consists of the mandapa and the vimana(s).
+Sri Mariamman Temple’s colourful interior is a feast for the eyes; shrines with majestic domes, statues of deities and paintings depicting folklore scenes.
+Apart from the gopuram, Hindu temples consist of the mandapa and the vimana(s).

 In the old days, before people had electricity, the rising sun would light up the whole temple.
 That’s the reason the shrine of Sri Mariamman faces the entrance to the east.

-A covered walkway ornamented with colourful frescoes on the ceiling connects the gopuram with the main shrines.
-Lord Ganesha and Goddess Saraswati are prominently displayed on the ceiling along with a mandala; a symbol representing wholeness, harmony and unity.
+A walkway ornamented with colourful frescoes on the ceiling connects the gopuram with the main shrines.
+As a matter of fact, Lord Ganesha and Goddess Saraswati are prominently displayed.
+A mandala is displayed next to them; a symbol representing wholeness, harmony and unity.

-As if the walkway wasn’t impressive enough, a series of square columns decorated with sculptures of deities surround it.
-The three manifestations of the supreme god could not be absent from a Hindu temple; Brahma the creator, Vishnu the preserver and Shiva the destroyer.
+As if the walkway isn’t impressive enough, a series of square columns decorated with sculptures of deities surround it.
+The three manifestations of the supreme god could not be missing from a Hindu temple; Brahma the creator, Vishnu the preserver and Shiva the destroyer.

-Deeper into one of the courtyards of the mandapa, a man was playing a double-sided drum (mridangam) while, in another, worshippers were clasping their palms, silently praying to the goddess.
+As I moved deeper into one of the courtyards of the mandapa, I saw a man playing a double-sided drum (mridangam).
+In another, worshippers were clasping their palms, silently praying to the goddess.

-Within the temple compound, worshippers will only walk in a clockwise direction making sure they encircle the temple for an odd number of times in order to have good luck.
+Within the temple compound, worshippers only walk in a clockwise direction.
+Additionally, they need to encircle the temple for an odd number of times in order to have good luck.

-In the main prayer hall, one can easily distinguish shrines capped with decorated onion-shaped domes, referred to as vimana.
+In the main prayer hall, there are shrines capped with decorated onion-shaped domes.
+Those are referred to as vimana.
 Below the central vimana, is the shrine of Mariamman, flanked by the two secondary divinities, Rama and Murugan.
-Worshippers, firstly «purify» themselves with water before offering their prayers to the central figure of the temple followed by the ones on either side.
+Essentially, worshippers «purify» themselves with water before offering their prayers to the central figure of the temple.

-The central Mandapa is surrounded by multiple other pavilion-like shrines with colourful vimanas dedicated to other deities including Ganesha, The Remover of Obstacles and Aravan, worshipped in the form of his severed head, who sacrificed himself in one of the great battles of Mahabharata war.
-The compound is encircled by a boundary wall lined with sculptures of cows, an animal sacred to Hindus.
+There are multiple colourful vimanas, dedicated to other deities surrounding the central Mandapa.
+I easily noticed one dedicated to Ganesha, The Remover of Obstacles.
+Another was of Aravan, who is always worshipped in the form of his severed head.
+He sacrificed himself in one of the great battles of Mahabharata war.

 Did you know?